FayeA/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](./PA1_template_files/figure-html/unnamed-chunk-5.png)

-The mean total number of steps taken per day can then be calculated and reported.
+The mean total number of steps taken per day can then be calculated and reported. **The mean is 10766 steps, and the median is 10765 steps.**

 ```r
 meanTotalSteps <- mean(stepsByDate$totalSteps, na.rm=TRUE)